bmazzarol/Bunsen-Burner/BunsenBurner.Hedgehog/README.md

-To use this library, simply include `BunsenBurner.Hedgehog.dll` in your project or grab it from NuGet (Coming Soon), and add this to the top of each test `.cs` file that needs it:
+To use this library, simply include `BunsenBurner.Hedgehog.dll` in your project or grab it from [NuGet](https://www.nuget.org/packages/BunsenBurner.Hedgehog/), and add this to the top of each test `.cs` file that needs it:

 ```C#